The Harmonic Quantum Szil\'ard Engine: Initial force on the barrier during isothermal expansion

-We calculate the initial force exerted by the particle on the barrier during the Joule expansion, given in the main text in Eq.~\eqref{initForce}.
+We now derive the initial force exerted by the particle on the barrier during the isothermal expansion, given in the main text in Eq.~\eqref{initForce}, assuming that the barrier is sufficiently massive that its own quantum effects may be neglected.
 Recall that at constant temperature, the force can be obtained from the free energy, $A$, by

 where $q_0$ is the position of the barrier.
 For concreteness, we will assume that the demon measures the particle to be on the right side of the barrier.
-The free energy at the beginning of the Joule expansion is given by
+The free energy at the beginning of the isothermal expansion is given by

 where $E_n=\hbar\omega(2n+3/2)$ are the energy levels of the energy eigenstates $|R_n\rangle$.
 Taking the derivative as in Eq.~\eqref{appForce},